-Knocks Community Association, previously highlighted Mid Ulster Council Draft Plan Strategy Policy SPF 7 which aims to support rural regeneration in remoter areas through the designation of Dispersed Rural Communities (DRCs).
+Boho Community Association previously highlighted Mid Ulster Council Draft Plan Strategy Policy SPF 7 which aims to support rural regeneration in more remote areas through the designation of Dispersed Rural Communities (DRCs).
 This policy retains the current DRCs;

 'These areas contain dispersed communities with a strong sense of identity.
 There are currently three Dispersed Rural Communities (DRC's) within Mid Ulster at Broughderg, Carntogher and Sixtowns and these are retained within this Plan Strategy and they are identified on the District Proposals Map'.